roshanrajadhikari/ReactJS-Movie-Search-App/README.md

 - **Movie Search:** Search for movies by title.
 - **Detailed Movie Information:** View details about each movie, including poster, title, year, and other relevant information from the OMDb API.
 - **Responsive Design:**  The app is designed to be responsive and work well on different screen sizes (desktop, tablet, mobile).
 - **Error Handling:**  The app handles API errors and displays appropriate messages to the user.
-(If implemented)
 - **No Results Handling:**  A message is displayed if no movies are found for a given search term.
-(If implemented)

 ## Technologies Used